wein.plus

 Log in Become a Member

-The white grape variety is an interspecific new variety between Folle Blanche x Noah.
-Synonyms are Baco 22 A, Baco 221, Baco Alb, Baco Blanche, Maurice Baco, Piquepoul de Pays and Piquepoul du Gers.
-Genes of Vitis labrusca, Vitis riparia and Vitis vinifera are included.
-The hybrid was crossed in 1898 by the French breeder François Baco (1865-1947).
-The late ripening vine is susceptible to chlorosis, flavescence dorée and both types of mildew, but resistant to botrytis.
-The berries have a subtle foxtone.
-Until the 1970s, it was the main component of armagnac.
-Due to the EU ban it was replaced by Ugni Blanc (Trebbiano Toscano) and heavily grubbed.
-In 2016, it will occupy 528 hectares of vineyards in France, with a declining trend (Kym Anderson).
+The white grape variety is an interspecific new breed between Folle Blanche x Noah.
+Synonyms include Baco 221, Baco Alb, Baco Blanche, Maurice Baco, Piquepoul de Pays, and Piquepoul du Gers.
+It contains genes from Vitis labrusca, Vitis riparia, and Vitis vinifera.
+The crossing of the hybrid occurred in 1898 by the French breeder François Baco (1865-1947).
+The late-ripening vine is susceptible to chlorosis, flavescence dorée, and both mildew types, but is resistant to botrytis.
+The berries have a subtle foxton.
+Until the 1970s, it was a main component of Armagnac.
+Due to the EU ban, it was replaced by Ugni Blanc (Trebbiano Toscano) and has been significantly uprooted.
+In 2016, it occupied 528 hectares of vineyard area in France, with a declining trend (Kym Anderson).
+Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012.
+Images: Ursula Brühl, Doris Schneider, Julius Kühn-Institut (JKI).

 Voices of our members